tjworks/tapdata-docs-en/docs/what-is-tapdata.md

 TapData is a low latency data platform designed for real time data integration, real time data warehouse and real time data services.

 At its core, TapData is a CDC-based real time data integration platform.
-However, what makes it different, is its design for bundling common data storages to provide a seemless experence for building a more complete data platform solution, such as real time data warehouse, real time data hub etc.
+However, what makes it different, is its design for bundling suitable data storage layer to provide a seemless experence for building a data platform solution, such as real time data warehouse, real time data services etc.

 ## Where Would You Use TapData?